When things go wrong with letters of intent, the consequences depend on which side of the project you are on.

 What should you do?

 If you want to minimise letter of intent disputes, then you need to create a clear contract strategy, create a better letter of intent and use it wisely.
-Grab my free video series if you need more help.
+Grab my free video series or book if you need more help.